Field marshal

 Field marshal (or field-marshal, abbreviated as FM) is the most senior military rank, senior to the general officer ranks.

 Promotion to the rank of field marshal in many countries historically required extraordinary military achievement by a general (a wartime victory).
 However, the rank has also been used as a divisional command rank and as a brigade command rank.

+Historically, in some countries the rank of generalissimo was regarded as a rank superior to field marshal, but has mostly fallen out of use and no currently living holders exist.

 Origins

 The origin of the term dates to the early Middle Ages, originally meaning the keeper of the king's horses (from Old German Marh-scalc, lit. 'horse-servant'), from the time of the early Frankish kings; words originally meaning "servant" were sometimes used to mean "subordinate official" or similar.
 The German Holy Roman Empire and the kingdom of France had officers named Feldmarschall and Maréchal de camp respectively as far back as the 1600s.
 The exact wording of the titles used by field marshals varies: examples include "marshal" and "field marshal general".